Peak Height Velocity (PHV)

 Peak Height Velocity is the time when adolescents grow the fastest, and should be monitored regularly for athletic development.

-ACL injuries are one of the most painful setbacks in sport, and the recovery time can be longer than 12 months.
-But can nutrition play a part in fast-tracking a return to play?
+ACL injuries are one of the most painful setbacks in sport.
+Can nutrition play a part in fast-tracking a return to play?

 Do Stronger and Faster Athletes have a Reduced Risk of Injury You can view the original study and source of the information here.
 What to do now: Help spread the important information by … Read more